The origin of the realization about customer experience

 Where we are today

 However, finding assets (production partners) wanting to be involved with our clients was a much easier process than anticipated.
-So today, we are geared up for any amount of prospective customers and providing them with just the growth they want and need for as long as they want or need.
+So today, we are geared up for any number of prospective customers and providing them with just the growth they want and need for as long as they want or need.